Agricultural Soils Capability Assessment

 In addition, the bill calls on the department to review the soils reports submitted.
 This new process will assist local governments by providing greater assurance of consistency and reliability in the soils data that are submitted, when certain land use decisions are being considered.

-The bill allows the person who is seeking more detailed soils data to choose a qualifying soils professional of their choice and obtain a soils assessment through the department.
-The resulting soils assessment may not be released by the department prior to its use in a land use proceeding without the written consent of the person requesting the assessment.
-Requests for and releases of soils assessments must be approved by the property owner.
+The bill allows the person who is seeking more detailed soils data to choose a qualifying soils professional from a list maintained by the department to obtain a soils assessment.
+The resulting soils assessment may not be released by the department prior to its use in a land use proceeding without the written consent of the property owner.

-Amendments to OAR 660-033-0030 adopted in December 2011 establish a process for assessing agricultural land capability under the bill.
+Amendments to OAR 660-033-0030 and -0045 adopted in December 2011 establish a process for assessing agricultural land capability under the bill.
 These rule amendments:

 - Describe the applicability of the rule;